The regulatory conditions for foreign investments in Russia

 The EAEU and the CU

 The EAEU, which was initially launched in 2010 by Russia, Belarus and Kazakhstan, established a unified customs territory with the free movement of goods, unified customs tariff and non-tariff regulations, and regulations on the application of indirect taxes.
 The main aim of the EAEU is economic, financial and geopolitical integration between some of the former republics of the USSR.

 On 29 May 2014, Russia, Belarus and Kazakhstan signed the Treaty on the Eurasian Economic Union, according to which, from 1 January 2015, the CU was transformed into the EAEU.
 The CU and the CU regulations became an integral part of the EAEU.
-The EAEU establishes a unified set of rules governing the most important economic sectors that should cover all its member states by 2020.
-From 1 January 2015, the EAEU was composed of the territories of Russia, Belarus, Kazakhstan and Armenia.
+The EAEU establishes a unified set of rules governing the most important economic sectors.
+From 1 January 2015, the EAEU was composed of Russia, Belarus, Kazakhstan and Armenia.
 Kyrgyzstan joined the EAEU on 12 August 2015.

 Armenia does not have a common border with other EAEU members (it is separated from the EAEU by the territories of Azerbaijan and Georgia).
 Thus, to freely trade in goods with Armenia the other EAEU countries need to apply the customs transit procedure across the territories of Azerbaijan and Georgia.